pnnl/Radiopurity-database-assistant/README.md

 * run `python api.py`
 * access the UI in your browser using the port number listed on the console.

+#### Running the UI and database (docker compose)
+* Clone the repository and `cd` into it.
+* Build the cluster by running `docker-compose build`.
+This uses the `docker-compose.yml` file in the top level of the cloned repository.
+* Start the cluster by running `docker-compose up`.
+* Navigate the browser to localhost:5000/ and you should see the launch page.

+#### Running the UI (docker)
+* Clone the repository and `cd` into it.
+* Create the docker image by running the bash script `create_image.sh` that is included in the repository.
+Alternatively, run the command `docker build --file ./Dockerfile -t dune_image .` from the top-level directory of the cloned repository.
+The `-t dune_image` flag names the image "dune_image" for ease of use.
+* Run the docker container by running the bash script `run_docker.sh` that is included in the repository.
+Alternatively, execute the following command: `docker run -d --expose 27017 -p 5000:5000 -p 27017:27017 dune_image`.
+The `-p` arguments connect ports 5000 (for the user interface) and 27017 (for MongoDB) on the docker container to ports 5000 and 27017 on the host, so that the host can access the processes running on those ports via HTTP.
+* Navigate the browser to localhost:5000/ and you should see the launch page.

 #### Available Pages
 The user interface provides an easy way to interact with the database.
 The user can search, insert, and update assays as well as assay requests.
+* `/about` provides info about the Radiopurity database, data sources, and help with using the UI.
+* `/login` allows a user to log in with the general read-only credentials or the general read/edit credentials.
-* `/search` allows the user to assemble queries and use them to search the database.
+* `/simple_search` is a simple search interface where the user enters a keyword (or keywords) to search for in any field of any assay in the database.
 Search results are displayed at the bottom of the page, along with a count of the number of records found that match the query.
 A small summary of each record's information is provided in the list of search results, and the user can click on an individual element in the list to reveal all of the record's information.
+* `/search` allows the user to assemble more complicated queries and use them to search the database.
+In contrast to the simple search page, which searches all fields for the keyword(s), this page allows the user to define specific fields, comparisons, and values to search for.
+Using this page, the user can also create multi-term queries, where they add as many field-comparison-value sets to the query as desired.
 * `/insert` provides a form that the user can fill out in order to create a new assay record in the database.
 This form enforces the required record schema upon the user in order to maintain data quality in the database.
 Each field provides a